coders-school/multithreading/module2/05_memory_model.en.md

 ```

 * <!-- .element: class="fragment fade-in" --> Race is possible in old POSIX threads
-* <!-- .element: class="fragment fade-in" --> As of C++11, the code is valid and does not need to be synchronized
+* <!-- .element: class="fragment fade-in" --> From C++11, the code is valid and does not need to be synchronized
 * <!-- .element: class="fragment fade-in" --> Despite the same structure, the memory areas in which we save data are disjoint

 ___